Zebradil/cloudflare-dynamic-dns/README.md

 Flags:
-      --config string              config file (default is $HOME/.cloudflare-dynamic-dns.yaml) --domains strings            Domain names to assign the IPv6 address to.
+      --config string              config file (default is $HOME/.cloudflare-dynamic-dns.yaml) --domains strings            Domain names to assign the address to.
   -h, --help                       help for cloudflare-dynamic-dns
       --host-id string             Unique host identifier.
 Must be specified in multihost mode.
                                    Must be a valid DNS label.
 It is stored in the Cloudflare DNS comments field in the format: "host-id (managed by cloudflare-dynamic-dns)"
-      --iface string               Network interface to look up for a IPv6 address.
+      --iface string               Network interface to look up for an address.
       --log-level string           Sets logging level: trace, debug, info, warning, error, fatal, panic. (default "info") --multihost                  Enable multihost mode.
-                                   In this mode it is possible to assign multiple IPv6 addresses to a single domain.
+                                   In this mode it is possible to assign multiple addresses to a single domain.
                                    For correct operation, this mode must be enabled on all participating hosts and different host-ids must be specified for each host (see --host-id option).
-      --priority-subnets strings   IPv6 subnets to prefer over others.
+      --priority-subnets strings   Subnets to prefer over others.
-                                   If multiple IPv6 addresses are found on the interface, the one from the subnet with the highest priority is used.
+                                   If multiple addresses are found on the interface, the one from the subnet with the highest priority is used.
       --proxy string               Override proxy setting for created or updated DNS records.
                                    If set to "auto", preserves the current state of an updated record.